teusink/jpHolo/README.md

 <h2>Features</h2>

-- Application template based on jQuery Mobile 1.3.1 and PhoneGap 2.9.0.
+- Application template based on jQuery Mobile 1.3.2 and PhoneGap 2.9.0.
 - Android Holo Theme look: Light with Dark action bar (full), Dark (full), and Light (partial).
 - Toast messages.
 - Share intent.
 - Google Play Store intent.
-- Retrieve current package version (manifest file).
+- Retrieve current package version that is set in the manifest file.
 - Navigation Drawer.

 <h2>Requirements</h2>

-- jQuery Mobile 1.3.0 and up.
-- PhoneGap 2.7.0 and up (may work on earlier versions, but that is not tested).
+- Android 2.3.3 and higher.
+Android 4.0.x may have some small different behaviours in the GUI compared to 2.3.x and 4.1.x and higher.
-- It is an Eclipse project, so you might need to use Eclipse or convert the project.
+- It is an Eclipse project, so you need to use Eclipse or convert the project to another IDE.

 <h3>Included resources</h3>

-- Gimp images files to make your own png/jpg files.
+- Gimp images files (xcf) to make your own png/jpg files.
 - Full html, css, and javascript sources.

 <h3>Examples</h3>